 • The open-source api-to-mcp tool is relatively basic

-• AI Studio features require commercial Tyk license
+• Advanced AI Studio governance features may still require enterprise Tyk license

 • No standalone Tyk management MCP server — you manage Tyk through its existing APIs

-Best for: Tyk users who want to expose existing APIs as MCP tools, or teams who need API-to-MCP conversion from OpenAPI specs.
+Best for: Tyk users who want to expose existing APIs as MCP tools, or teams who need self-hosted API-to-MCP conversion.
+AI Studio going open source makes Tyk the most accessible self-hosted AI governance option.

 Cloud Platform MCP Proxies